floragunncom/search-guard-docs/_content/_docs_signals/transformations_transformations.md

 A transformation is a script that

-* has access to the execution context payload data
+* has access to the runtime data
 * performs one or more painless statements
-* replaces the
+* replaces the runtime data in the `target` context

 As opposed to [Calculations](transformations_calculations.md), Transformation scripts have a return statement and need to define the target context where the transformed values are written back to.